rananna/back-to-the-future-timecircuits/readme.md

 Having trouble?
 Here are some common issues and their solutions.

 * **My displays are not turning on or are behaving erratically.**
-    * **Check Power:** Ensure your 5V power supply can provide at least 2 Amps.
-Powering everything from a computer's USB port may not be sufficient.
-Verify all VCC and GND connections are secure.
+    * **Check Power:** Ensure your 5V power supply can provide **at least 2 Amps**.
+Powering everything from a computer's USB port may not be sufficient and is a common cause of instability.
+Verify all VCC and GND connections are secure and that all components share a common ground.
     * **Check I2C Wiring:** Double-check your SDA and SCL connections for both I2C buses.
 A single loose wire can cause the entire bus to fail.

 * **Only some of my displays work.**